CRPrinzler/cvrapi-cvrcsv2datacsv/README.md

 * python3
 * 1 csv file with danish cvr / vat numbers

-Only request 50 values pr. on the free api account
+Only request 50 values pr. run on the free api account

 ## Run the script
+Run the script like

+python3 main.py

-Run the script like python3 main.py or run it from your preferred IDE.
+or run it from your preferred IDE.